sytone/obsidian-remote/README.md

   ghcr.io/sytone/obsidian-remote:latest
 ```

-To run it as a daemon in the background.
+To run it as a daemon in the background:

 ```PowerShell
 docker run -d `